 The castle of Molyvos

-The Molyvos Byzantine Castle (capacity 500 seats) is the festival’s primary venue, accompanying many other parts of the village that will also see a flurry of activity during the three days.
+The Molyvos Byzantine Castle (capacity 500 seats) is the primary venue during the festival days and, together with many other parts of the village, sees a flurry of activity.

 Methymna, which in the medieval period was renamed Molyvos, had since antiquity been the island’s second most important city after Mytilene (Mytilini).
 The castle of Molyvos was built during the Byzantine period at the summit of the hill, ensuring control of the narrow passage to Asia Minor and the Gulf of Adramyttion.